Old school muscle cars – who doesn’t like them, right?

 It might not have been legal for the streets, but they were absolute beasts on the track.
 The 1968 Dodge Dart 426 Hemi needed only 10 seconds to hit quarter-mile runs with almost no modifications.

-I believe we all can agree that the 1968 Dodge Dart was one of the fastest factory-made cars in the world of muscle cars and that’s what’s so special about it.
+I believe we all can agree that the 1968 Dodge Dart was one of the fastest factory-made cars from the golden age of old school muscle cars and that’s what’s so special about it.
 If you want a pure power, that’s what you’ll get with this muscle car.